meg-simula/meg-simula.github.io/index.md

 <p>2026-07-24: Matthias Mayr, Paolo Zunino and I are organizing a minisymposium on "Mixed-dimensional modeling: advances in modeling, numerical methods and applications" at the <a href="https://wccm-eccomas2026.org/">WCCM-ECCOMAS2026</a>, Münich, Germany (Jul 19-24 2026). </p>

-<p>2026-07-26: I'll give a public lecture on Deltas of the Brain: Mathematics, Supercomputing and the Rhythms of Life, and an invited scientific talk at the 2026 <a href="https://www.festum-pi.eu/">Festum Pi</a> Summer School and Research Conference in Chania, Greece (Jul 26-31 2026).
+<p>2026-07-26: I'll give a public lecture on <a href="https://www.festum-pi.eu/event-details/discussion-marie-e-rognes-vangelis-harmandaris-piano-maximos-georgogiannakis-ogbunigwe">Deltas of the Brain: Mathematics, Supercomputing and the Rhythms of Life</a>, in addition to an invited scientific talk at the 2026 <a href="https://www.festum-pi.eu/">Festum Pi Summer School and Research Conference</a> in Chania, Greece (Jul 25-30 2026).
 Thanks to Cédric Villani, Katharina Schratz and entire organization team for the delightful invitation. </p>

 <p>2026-08-05: I'll visit the University of California San Diego in connection with the <a href="https://www.simula.no/education/courses-summer-schools/summer-school-computational-physiology">2026 SUURPh Summer School in Computational Physiology</a> (Aug 5-13 2026). </p>